Notable legal clouds that continue to hang over Donald Trump in 2023 – KION546

 (CNN) — It’s been eight years since he rode down the escalator in Trump Tower and more than two years since the January 6, 2021, insurrection, but the legal drama surrounding Donald Trump has never been more intense.

-He has been indicted by a federal grand jury in the special counsel’s investigation into the aftermath of the 2020 election.
+This week, he was indicted by a federal grand jury in the special counsel’s investigation into the aftermath of the 2020 election and arraigned in a Washington, DC, court room, where he pleaded not guilty.

 In New York, a hush money payment to an adult film star has resulted in his indictment by a Manhattan grand jury over his alleged role in the scheme – the first time in American history that a current or former president was criminally charged.